 Welcome to the December edition of Bord Bia's Ireland Market Foodservice Newsletter.

-Thank you to all that logged on to our virtual foodservice seminar on 11th November.
-If you weren’t able to join us on the day, you can view recordings from the event at www.bordbia.ie/foodservice20.
+Thank you to all that logged on to our virtual foodservice seminar on 8th December.
+If you weren’t able to join us on the day recordings from the event will be uploaded to www.bordbia.ie/foodservice21 before the end of this week.

 General Industry News